 The Mission Enduracool Multi Cool is the Swiss Army Knife of evaporative cooling.
 You can wear it over ten different ways to suit the activity you’re engaged in.
 The Enduracool Multi-Cool is made from a special fabric that instantly cools when you soak it in water, wring it out, and snap it.
 The radiator-like fabric construction creates a prolonged cooling effect that will chill you out no matter what you have planned for the day.

 Mission Enduracool Hoodie

 We love the simplicity of the Mission Enduracool Hoodie.
-You just get it wet, and toss it on your head.
+You just get it wet and toss it on your head.
 When the material is wet it cools to 30 degrees below your body temperature.
-If you’re head is cool, you’re cool.
+If your head is cool, you’re cool.
 It’s that simple.
 The hoodie does an excellent job of accomplishing that, and the mesh does a good job conforming to your head so it stays in place.
 Bonus: you sort of look like old school L.L.
 Cool J.